spinedaz/Website/Landscape_ecology.md

 #### Know how about corridors

+The [Corridor design webpage](http://corridordesign.org/) brings you real study cases about connectivity planning and corridor design.

+A very good and concise review about corridor design: [Forks in the road](./Documents/2008_Beier etal_ConsBiol.LinkageDesigns.pdf).
+I used it to put my ideas in order for the creative process of my thesis.
+It answered a lot of my questions in just a few pages of reading.

+If you are looking for something more ellaborated, they also have this manual:

+-

 #### Tutorials

 I want to start with Steve Padgett webpage, which was the most useful resource I could have found when I was starting.
 In the link I share here, there is a linkage mapper tutorial based on Steven's thesis carried out in Costa Rica.
 Check it out if you want to get a very good first glimpse of linkage mapper.